Chunky (Bruno Mars song)

 "Chunky" is a song by American singer Bruno Mars from his third studio album 24K Magic (2016).
 It was solely released as a radio single in Australia on November 29, 2017 by Warner Music Australia and Atlantic, and served as the album's fourth single.
 "Chunky" was co-written by Mars, Philip Lawrence,Christopher Brody Brown, and James Fauntleroy.
 Mars, Lawrence, and Brown produced the song under their alias, Shampoo Press & Curl.
 Musically, "Chunky" is a funk and electro-funk ballad, while lyrically acting as an anthem for big buttocks.

 The track received mixed reviews from music critics.
 They noted the resemblance between "Chunky" and the works of rhythm and blues artists from the 1980s and 1990s.
-The song reached number 79 on the UK Singles Chart and 34 on the French Singles Chart in 2016, as well as was certified gold in the United States by the Recording Industry Association of America (RIAA).
+The song reached number 79 on the UK Singles Chart and 34 on the French Singles Chart in 2016, as well as was certified gold in the United States by the Recording Industry Association of America (RIAA), platinum by Music Canada (MC) and double platinum by Recorded Music NZ (RMNZ).
 Mars performed "Chunky" during his 24K Magic World Tour (2017–2018), as well as on television shows including on Saturday Night Live in October 2016 prior to its release.

 Production and release

-"Chunky" was co-written by Bruno Mars, Philip Lawrence, Christopher Brody Brown, and James Fauntleroy.
+"Chunky" was written by Bruno Mars, Philip Lawrence, Christopher Brody Brown, and James Fauntleroy.
 The production was handled by the former three under their alias, Shampoo Press & Curl.
 The Stereotypes were in charge of programming the drums, while Mars, Lawrence, Brown, Fauntleroy, and Lisenny sang background vocals.
-"Chunky" was recorded at Glenwood Place Studios in Burbank, California with engineer Charles Moniz.
-Additional engineering assistance was provided by Jacob Dennis.
+"Chunky" was recorded at Glenwood Place Studios in Burbank, California with engineer Charles Moniz, with Jacob Denis as additional engineering assistance.
 The song was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, with John Hanes serving as a mixing engineer.
 It was mastered by Tom Coyne at Sterling Sound, NYC.
 "Chunky" was solely released as a single in Australia to contemporary hit radio stations on November 29, 2017 by Warner Music Australia and Atlantic.